WHY CONDUCT AN EYE IRRITATION TEST?

 The test is based on the depth of injury model or Maurer and Jester, using the rationale that the degree of irritation caused by a test substance correlates with the degree of penetration into cell layers and subsequent impact on cell viability.

 The method utilises reconstructed human cornea-like epithelium (RhCE), which in its overall design mimics the biochemical and physiological properties of the corneal epithelium of the human eye.
 The test item is applied directly to the cornea surface, providing a good model of “real life” exposure.
-Cell viability is measured by enzymatic conversion of the vital dye MTT into a blue formazan salt that is quantitatively measured after extraction from the skin tissues.
-Irritation potential is calculated in terms of the “ET50” value: the time taken, in minutes, for the test item to reduce the viability of the skin model to 50%.
-ET50 values are then used to assign the irritancy classification based on the proven prediction model.
+Cell viability is measured by enzymatic conversion of the vital dye MTT into a blue formazan salt that is quantitatively measured after extraction from the corneal tissues.
+Irritation potential is calculated in terms of the “ET50” value: the time taken, in minutes, for the test item to reduce the viability of the corneal model to 50%.
+ET50 values are then used to assign the irritancy classification based on the proven prediction model and, where relevant, to place a series of items into a rank order of irritation potential.

 TEST SYSTEM: RECONSTRUCTED HUMAN CORNEA-LIKE EPITHELIUM